APWG/ecx/README.md

 <h2>Overview</h2>

 <br>
 A repository of code and command line examples to interact with the APWG's eCrime eXchange API (eCX API).
-Each script requires an eCX API token key to provide access to the eCX API<br>
+Each script requires an eCX API token key to allow access to the eCX API<br>
 <BR>
 If you have code that you'd like to contribute, please <a href="mailto:support@ecrimex.net">contact us</a> at support@ecrimex.net<br>
 <br>